PennHui2016/ProInfer/ReadMe.md

 # ProInfer
-Protein inference tool
+ProInfer is a protein inference tool.

+If peptide identification results from percolator is already avaliable, then using ProInfer, otherwise, using OpenMS_ProInfer

-The codes programmed with python 3.8.8.Required packages include:
+The ProInfer codes programmed with python 3.8.8.Required packages include:
 1. pandas
 2. numpy
 3. random